-Exce ptions to this policy Who to contact • Admissions to schools Statutory assessments of Special Educational Needs School reorganisation proposals Concerns about admissions, statutory assessments of Special Educational Needs, or school reorganisation proposals should be raised with Devon County Council. • Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our Child Protection and Safeguarding Policy and in accordance with relevant statutory guidance.
-If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH). • Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions . complaints about the application of the schools Behaviour Policy, copies of which can be found on the school website, can be made through the school's Complaints Procedure.
+Excep otions to this policy Who to contact • Admissions to schools Statutory assessments of Special Educational Needs School reorganisation proposals Concerns about admissions, statutory assessments of Special Educational Needs, or school reorganisation proposals should be raised with Devon County Council. • Matters likely to require a Child Protection Investigation Complaints about child protection matters are handled under our Child Protection and Safeguarding Policy and in accordance with relevant statutory guidance.
+If you have serious concerns, you may wish to contact the local authority designated officer (LADO) who has local responsibility for safeguarding or the Multi-Agency Safeguarding Hub (MASH). • Exclusion of children from school Further information about raising concerns about exclusion can be found at: www.gov.uk/school-discipline-exclusions/exclusions . complaints about the application of the school's Attitudes to Learning; Character Development (Behaviour) Policy, copies of which can be found on the school website, can be made through the school's Complaints Procedure.